- Apply Yourself

 How to Make a Great College Choice

-First of all, put your rejections in your rearview mirror.
-As one dean of admissions said, "It's the college's loss, not yours."
-Then move on to the college choices in front of you.
+To start, put your rejections in the rearview mirror.
+As one dean of admissions said, “It’s the college’s loss, not yours.”
+Then focus on the colleges at which you have been accepted.

 Dealing with College Waitlists